The Mind Reading Mirage: Common Mistakes in Understanding Others

 The problem is that this system prioritizes speed over accuracy.
 When social information is ambiguous — which it almost always is — your brain defaults to predictions based on your current emotional state, past experiences, and threat-detection bias rather than objective evidence.

-In my practice, I consistently observe this pattern: clients who struggle with mind reading show overactivation in threat-detection circuits during social interactions.
+In my practice, I consistently observe this pattern: individuals who struggle with mind reading show overactivation in threat-detection circuits during social interactions.
 Their brains interpret neutral social cues — a delayed response, a distracted expression, a change in tone — as evidence of rejection or disapproval.
 The more socially anxious someone is, the more their mentalizing network generates negative predictions.

 The Five Fatal Patterns of Mind Reading